HaleemahK/Employee-Attrition-Analysis/README.md

 # Dataset Overview

-This dataset contains **3000 employees details** it captures detailed informations like gender, race, marital description,age, job function and so on making it suitable for analysis
+This dataset contains **3000 employees** it captures detailed informations like gender, race, marital description,age, job function and so on making it suitable for analysis

 - **Employee ID** -Unique identifer for each employee
 - **Full name** - Name of employee